 READ MORE ABOUT ANCIENT GRAINS AND YOUR PET FOOD

-READ MORE ABOUT ANTIOXIDANTS AND YOUR PET
+READ MORE ABOUT ANTIOXIDANTS AND YOUR DOG

 Food that has particularly high nutritional value is often labeled a “superfood.”
 These nutrient-packed foods are key sources of antioxidants, omega fatty acids, fiber, vitamins, minerals and protein.
 Superfoods in pet food are also functional ingredients.
 Functional ingredients provide bonus benefits beyond basic nutrition when they are part of a complete and balanced diet.
 Antioxidants, omega fatty acids and fiber provide some of these bonus benefits in pet food.
 Read why your pet food manufacturer might go the extra mile to put these superfoods in their pet food, and why pet owners should care.

-READ MORE ABOUT SUPERFOODS AND YOUR PET
+READ MORE ABOUT SUPERFOODS AND YOUR DOG

-BONUS BENEFITS OF PET FOOD INGREDIENTS: FIBER
+BONUS BENEFITS OF FIBER FOR DOGS

-READ MORE ABOUT FIBER AND YOUR PET
+READ MORE ABOUT FIBER AND YOUR DOG

 BONUS BENEFITS OF PET FOOD INGREDIENTS: PROBIOTICS